Lifeboat (1944 film)

 Lifeboat is a 1944 American survival film directed by Alfred Hitchcock from a story by John Steinbeck.
 It stars Tallulah Bankhead and William Bendix, alongside Walter Slezak, Mary Anderson, John Hodiak, Henry Hull, Heather Angel, Hume Cronyn and Canada Lee.
-The film is set entirely on a lifeboat launched from a passenger vessel torpedoed and sunk by a Nazi U-boat.
+The film is set entirely on a lifeboat launched from a freighter torpedoed and sunk by a Nazi U-boat.

 The first in Hitchcock's "limited-setting" films, the others being Rope (1948), Dial M for Murder and Rear Window (both 1954), it is the only film Hitchcock made for 20th Century Fox.
 The film received three Oscar nominations for Best Director, Best Original Story and Best Cinematography – Black and White.
 Bankhead won the New York Film Critics Circle Award for Best Actress.

-Though highly controversial in its time for what many interpreted as its sympathetic depiction of a German U-boat captain, Lifeboat is now viewed more favorably and has been listed by several modern critics as one of Hitchcock's more underrated films.
+Though dispararaged at the time of its release by a couple of influential film critics for its supposedly sympathetic depiction of a German U-boat captain, Lifeboat is now viewed more favorably and has been listed by several modern critics as one of Hitchcock's most underrated films.

 Plot

-Eight British and American civilians, service members and United States Merchant Mariners are stuck in a lifeboat after their ship and a German U-boat sink each other in combat.
-Willi, a German survivor, is pulled aboard.
+Eight British and American civilians, service members and United States Merchant Mariners are adrift in a lifeboat after their ship and a German U-boat sink each other in combat.
+Willi, a German survivor of the U-boat, is pulled aboard.
 During an animated debate, engine room crewman Kovac demands the German be thrown out to drown.
 However, the others object, with radioman Stanley, wealthy industrialist Rittenhouse and columnist Connie Porter succeeding in arguing that he be allowed to stay.
-Porter is thrilled at having photographed the battle, but her photo camera is the first of her many possessions to be lost overboard in a succession of incidents.
+Porter is thrilled at having photographed the battle, but her camera is the first of her many possessions to be lost overboard in a succession of incidents.

 Mrs. Higley, a young British woman whose infant child is dead when they are pulled from the water, must be tied down to stop her from hurting herself.
 She jumps off the boat in Porter's mink coat, while the other passengers sleep.
 Willi is revealed to be the U-boat captain, rather than a mere crewman.

-The inhabitants attempt to organize their rations, set a course for Bermuda, and coexist as they try to survive.
+The group attempt to organize their rations, set a course for Bermuda, and coexist as they try to survive.
 The passengers also cooperate through this stress, such as when they must amputate the leg of one of their boatmates, the injured Gus Smith.

 Kovac takes charge, rationing the little food and water they have, but Willi, who has been consulting a concealed compass and reveals that he speaks English, wrests control away from him in a storm.

 Gus Smith, who has been drinking seawater and is hallucinating, catches Willi drinking water from a hidden flask.
 Gus tries to tell Stanley but Stanley doesn't believe him.
 While the others sleep, Willi pushes him over the side.
-Gus' calls for help rouse Stanley and the others, but it is too late.
+Gus's calls for help rouse Stanley and the others, but it is too late.